sxsw/rfm/README.md

 # ginjo-rfm

-Rfm is a Ruby-Filemaker adapter, a Ruby gem that allows scripts and applications to exchange commands and data with Filemaker Pro using Filemaker's XML interface.
+Rfm is a Ruby-Filemaker adapter, a Ruby gem that allows Ruby scripts and applications to exchange commands and data with Filemaker Server using Filemaker's XML interface.
 Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
 Version 2.0 adds some major enhancements, while remaining compatible with ginjo-rfm 1.4.x and lardawge-rfm 1.4.x.

 ## Documentation & Links